clqn/clqn.github.io/index.md

 ## stickers

-i made a sticker! it says "party girl ☭" on it and you can get one for free at [stickers.wob.app](https://stickers.wob.app)
+i designed a sticker! it says "party girl ☭" on it and you can get one for free at [stickers.wob.app](https://stickers.wob.app)

 ## recipies